m-lamonaca/programming-notes/DotNet/Unity/Input Manager.md

 Axis values can be:

-- Between `–1` and `1` for joystick and keyboard input.
+- Between `-1` and `1` for joystick and keyboard input.
 The neutral position for these axes is `0`.
-Some types of controls, such as buttons on a keyboard, aren’t sensitive to input intensity, so they can’t produce values other than `–1`, `0`, or `1`.
+Some types of controls, such as buttons on a keyboard, aren't sensitive to input intensity, so they can't produce values other than `-1`, `0`, or `1`.
 - Mouse delta (how much the mouse has moved during the last frame) for mouse input.
-The values for mouse input axes can be larger than `1` or smaller than `–1` when the user moves the mouse quickly.
+The values for mouse input axes can be larger than `1` or smaller than `-1` when the user moves the mouse quickly.

 ```cs
 //Define the speed at which the object moves.